 We may become party to, or threatened with, future adversarial proceedings or litigation regarding intellectual property rights with respect to our products and technology, including interference or derivation proceedings before the U.S. PTO and similar bodies in other countries.
-Third parties may assert infringement claims against us based on existing intellectual property rights and intellectual property rights that may be granted in the future.
+Third parties may assert infringement claims against us based on existing intellectual property rights that may be granted in the future.